dpellegr/PolyGear/README.md

 <img src="https://raw.githubusercontent.com/dpellegr/PolyGear/master/imgs/bevels_sphere.svg" height="300">

 In the figure above the end-faces of the teeth of the corresponding spur gear are marked in blue.
 Their projection on the spherical surface is marked in red, as well as the resulting bevel gear.

-This kind of construction ensures that the whole tooth side of two mesing bevel gears (with the same `w`) are fully in contact, whithout partially sticking outside each other.
+This kind of construction is needed to allow the whole tooth side of two meshing gears (with the same `w`) to be fully in contact, whithout having their ends sticking outside of each other.

 ### I still have difficulties using the library, any further advice?